parthamk/30daysofcode/Day-18/README.md

-Sure, I can explain these concepts using simple language and some code examples.
-Let's break down your questions one by one:

 ### 1. How JavaScript is Executed?

 JavaScript is a scripting language that allows you to make web pages interactive.
 When you include JavaScript code in an HTML document using a `<script>` tag, the browser executes it in a step-by-step fashion.